3 October, 2019

-In this article, we will introduce to you Svelte – a fairly new frontend framework designed for the development of interactive and high-performant apps.
+In this article, we will introduce to you Svelte – a fairly new frontend framework designed for the development of interactive and high-performant applications.
 Hopefully, by the end of it, you will be somewhere between these extremes – ready to try it out with a mix of excitement and necessary realism.
-Before we get any further though, let’s refresh the idea of reactivity in app development.
+Before we get any further though, let’s refresh the idea of reactivity in application development.

 What is reactivity in app development?

 At the heart of modern interactive web applications is the concept of reactivity.
 When an app is reactive, it means that any change of values (e.g. as a result of user input) will be automatically reflected in the Document Object Model (DOM), a logical tree structure that represents the HTML page a user can see in the browser, or any other place in which there are values that depend on the changed ones.

 The introduction of modern asynchronous and event-driven web app frameworks such as React, Angular and Vue made it possible to develop such reactive apps.
 To that end they use various techniques (such as the Virtual DOM) that interpret the app code in the background, making it possible to update individual elements of the app without having to refresh the entire HTML page.

 Svelte’s end-goal is also a reactive app much like this one.
 But the means it uses to achieve it are very different.

 Svelte – how does it exactly work?

 Need a longer version?
 OK.